How are people using collaboration and online tools at work for project management?

 Teamwork implies working under the direction of a team leader, whereas collaboration often takes place in non-hierarchical situations.

 Project managers no longer manage tasks and people; they create collaborative environments where people can do their very best work to achieve corporate goals.

 Collaboration tools are what we use to do that.
 They don’t have to be software, but as many teams opt for online working and tapping into the amazing pools of talent outside the local commuting zone, online and cloud-based solutions are a popular choice.

 So how are online collaboration tools used?
 Here are the survey results.

 1. Do you use collaboration tools on your projects?

 I expected the vast majority of people to say they did.
-It’s far more common now than when I first started researching social media and project management about six years ago.
+It’s far more common now than when I first started researching social media and project management in 2009.

 94% reported that they do use collaboration tools at work for project management.
 A tiny 6% said they don’t.